CWF Staff

 Liz Silvernail

 A nonprofit professional with over 30 years of experience, Liz lends her project management, program administration, fundraising and communications skills to support the mission and long range goals of the Foundation.
-A graduate of Boston College, Liz’s interest has always been in conservation and environmental advocacy, working for both Scenic Hudson and NJ Keep it Green.
-As Director of Development at CWF for the past 11 years, she has formed strong corporate and donor partnerships to build resource capacity.
-In addition, her leadership has developed and implemented highly successful STEAM educational programs throughout New Jersey schools as well as the annual Women & Wildlife Awards, the James Fiorentino Traveling Art Exhibit: Rare Wildlife Revealed, and other outreach initiatives to promote public awareness of at-risk wildlife.
-She serves on the board of EarthShare New Jersey and has volunteered with the Garden Club of America, Junior League of Greater Princeton, and Girl Scouts of Eastern Pennsylvania.
+A graduate of Boston College, Liz's interest has always been in conservation and environmental advocacy, working for both Scenic Hudson and NJ Keep it Green.
+As Director of Development at CWF from 2010-2021 and Executive Director since then, she has formed strong corporate and donor partnerships to build resource capacity.
+In addition, her leadership has developed and implemented highly successful STEAM educational programs throughout New Jersey schools as well as the annual Women + Wildlife Awards, the James Fiorentino Traveling Art Exhibit: Rare Wildlife Revealed, and other outreach initiatives to promote public awareness of at-risk wildlife.
+She has volunteered with EarthShare New Jersey, Garden Club of America, Junior League of Greater Princeton, and Girl Scouts of Eastern Pennsylvania.
 In addition to her family, the other love of her life is sailing her boat, Perfect Timing, on the Barnegat Bay.

 Todd Pover